 Kim, S.H., J. Edmonds, J. Lurz, S. J. Smith, and M. Wise (2006) “The ObjECTS Framework for Integrated Assessment: Hybrid Modeling of Transportation ” Energy Journal (Special Issue #2) pp 51-80.

-From the 2015 Annual Meeting and GCAM Workshop: Download Tutorial Here
+From the 2017 GCAM Community Modeling Meeting: Download Tutorial Here

 GCAM is available as open source software and is now hosted on Github.
 Please see the GCAM download page.: Download Form Here for more details on how to get GCAM as well as documentation to get started running it.